dburrows/kickit/README.md

 "Kick it!"

----
+A command-line tool to start multiple long-running shell processes

-Based on mammal-dev/entry: https://github.com/mammaldev/entry
+Initially based on code from mammal-dev/entry: https://github.com/mammaldev/entry

 ## Install